 - Nespresso coffee machine

-La Calma only serves breakfast, but in a fantastic rural setting with access to great produce, it is a breakfast to shout about.
-Expect a Spanish feast with Manchego cheese, Serrano ham, chorizo, homemade muffins and cakes, and organic local honey.
-It’s a self-service buffet but with plenty of thoughtful touches and local flavours.
-There are 2 sittings, at 9.15am and 10.15am.
+La Calma only serves breakfast, but in a fantastic rural setting with access to great produce; it is a breakfast to shout about.
+Expect a self-service Spanish feast with local goat's cheese, Serrano ham, chorizo, homemade muffins and cakes, and organic local honey from Alberto, the neighbourhood beekeeper.

 Rooms come with well-stocked minibars offering carefully selected healthy drinks and snacks.
 Each room also has a Nespresso machine, from which there are 2 free coffees and teas every day (the rest are charged).

-For lunch and dinner, Morelia should be your first port of call when it comes to deciding where to eat - she knows the region well and can show you on an iPad exactly how to get to each of her recommendations.
-Food is a serious part of Asturian culture: Cabrales cheese is its most famous export, along with cider, fish stew and apple tart.
-There are cider bars along the river in Ribadesella (3km), providing an atmospheric and traditional take on the area; you'll find stylish cocktails and fine dining at the more upmarket La Huertona, and if you don't want to drive, walk to Mesón la Fuente and feast on hearty Asturian stews on their charming outdoor terrace.
+For lunch and dinner, Morelia should be your first port of call when it comes to deciding where to eat.
+Food is a serious part of Asturian culture: Cabrales cheese is its most famous export, along with cider and fabada - a hearty stew made of beans and sausages.
+Drink cider by the river in Ribadesella (3km), combine stylish cocktails with gourmet food at La Huertona, or indulge in top-end nosh at Michelin-starred Arbidel.
+If you don't want to drive, walk to Mesón la Fuente and feast on hearty Asturian stews on their charming outdoor terrace.

 - Packed lunches on request